viesti/cypress-clojurescript-preprocessor/README.md

 The Shadow CLJS configuration used by the preprocessor may be overridden via a `shadow-cljs-override.edn` file, which is merged on top of the default configuration with [meta-merge](https://github.com/weavejester/meta-merge).
 By default, `[mocha-latte "0.1.2"]` and `[chai-latte "0.2.0"]` are included in the shadow-cljs.edn configuration used by the preprocessor.

+## Development

+Here's some notes on how to develop this library.

+### Shadow-cljs repl

+The preprocessor is written in ClojureScript and compiled to a npm library with the help of shadow-cljs.
+To develop the library in a ClojureScript repl:

+1. Start node repl via `shadow-cljs node-repl`
+2. Connect to the `nrepl` server for example from Emacs with cider: `cider-connect`
+3. In `nrepl` at the `shadow.user>` prompt, switch to the node repl via: ` (shadow/repl :node-repl)`

 ## Changelog

 * 0.1.5 Merge override config ontop final config, allows to add additional :source-paths